 As mothers, our bodies undergo so many changes during preconception, pregnancy, and postpartum.
 We believe that it is possible to be healthy, thriving, and loving to yourself in every season.
-Karina is an HMHB member mama.
+Karina is a Whole Mamas member.
 Today she’s sharing her lifelong struggle with body image and how pregnancy and postpartum shifted her relationship with her body.
 Karina shares her story in her own words.

 A lifelong challenge